 It’s the most fraudulent time of the year

 All marketplaces need to take precautions to prevent fraud on their platforms in the lead up to Christmas and onwards, keeping user experience front of mind.
 Larger marketplaces may see a smaller percentage of fraudulent posts, but considering that they have a much larger user base, even small percentages can lead to thousands of users becoming victims and associating a negative experience with the site.
-These sort of harmful experiences could risk long-term reputational damage and the potential for fraud on their platform to spiral out of control.
+These sorts of harmful experiences could risk long-term reputational damage and the potential for fraud on their platform to spiral out of control.

 As passions run, it’s not surprising that bad actors take the opportunity to engage in scams and fraud during the festive period.
 Last year, we decided to prove it.
-Our moderators investigated nearly three thousand listings of popular items on six popular UK online marketplaces, in order to understand whether marketplaces have content moderation pinned down, or, whether fraudulent activity was still slipping through the net.
+Our moderators investigated nearly three thousand listings of popular items on six popular UK online marketplaces, in order to understand whether marketplaces have content moderation pinned down, or, whether a fraudulent activity was still slipping through the net.
 The findings revealed that 15% of items reviewed showed signs of being fraudulent or dangerous.

 This year, the risk is set to be higher than ever: a survey from an independent UK parcel carrier Yodel suggests that almost a third of people plan to do the entirety of their festive shopping online this year, more than a fourfold increase from last Christmas.